kt.

 how we got there

 Aha!’s notifications weren’t doing the job.
 A full rebuild wasn’t in scope.
-Slack had become where teams actually paid attention, so we met them there.
+Slack had become where teams actually paid attention, so we made a strategic decision to meet them there.

 Friction wasn’t about switching tools.
 It was about losing momentum.
 Conversations live in Slack but work lives in Aha!.
 Too much was falling through the gap.